 Of course, I’m talking about the iPhone SE.
 It retains all the external features of the ‘older’ iPhone 5S but at the same time has a totally modified internal hardware which makes it almost at par with the flagship & ’newer’ iPhone 6s.
 Now why would someone do such a thing?

 Despite having learnt in behavioural sciences that New (different) things attract people’s attention, why would a company, which is proud of its ability to launch great products, decide to tinker with such a fundamental rule?
 We will find out the answer to this question soon enough when the June Quarter ends and they officially reveal the shipment volumes of this product.
 But I don’t believe that this is a mis-guided move at all.
-I think this is a calculated move to bring back the real charm of Apple products, extremely functional, user friendly, moderately expensive & the buy-me-right-now quality.
+I think this is a calculated move to bring back the real charm of Apple products, extremely functional, user friendly, moderately bounce houses for sale expensive & the buy-me-right-now quality.

 Apple is turning into a luxury brand with fascinating products at the top end.
 Whereas there is this huge middle market which craves for the same technology & has very limited ways to enjoy the latest features due to prices of these devices.
 Now with the discontinuation of carrier financing in the US, people will have to find their own financing options to buy at retail price.